Interview Query

 6. Tell me about the types of data you use to analyze competitor behavior.

-Competitor behavior is crucial to determine a pricing strategy.
+Competitor behavior is crucial to determining a pricing strategy.

-Besides pricing, this analysis lets you understand market trends, customer preferences and industry best practice, alongside identifying new business opportunities.
+Besides pricing, this analysis lets you understand market trends, customer preferences, and industry best practices, alongside identifying new business opportunities.

 In your answer, explain what you usually look for and why.

-Two types of data you might look for include: benchmarking performance to identify areas of strength and weaknesses.
-Gathering information on new products, services or markets that the business can target.
+Two types of data you might look for include benchmarking performance to identify areas of strength and weaknesses.
+Gathering information on new products, services, or markets, the business can target.

 7. What’s your process for comparing potential costs against potential financial gains?

-A holistic approach should be taken when it comes to pricing, weighing both upsides and downsides.
+A holistic approach should be taken regarding pricing, weighing both upsides and downsides.
 A one-dimensional approach might only consider revenue and not take worthwhile risks.
-Pricing decisions have a large impact on the long-term health of a company, and pricing analysts should consider costs and benefits before making changes.
+Pricing decisions greatly impact a company’s long-term health, and pricing analysts should consider costs and benefits before making changes.

-When on the job, you’ll face several tradeoff decisions because each pricing strategy (and each experiment) will have a cost and a risk, along with expected benefits.
+When on the job, you’ll face several tradeoff decisions because each pricing strategy (and experiment) will have a cost, risk, and expected benefits.

 8. What do you consider the most challenging part of budgeting?